OpenBD/openbd-core/README.md

   <img src="openBD_logo_788x150px.png">
 </p>

-OpenBD is the worlds first truly open source and free GPLv3.0 Java CFML runtime.
-OpenBD has a long legacy, first created in 2000, it is still going strong with active additions and fixes.
+OpenBD was the worlds first truly open source and free GPLv3.0 Java CFML runtime.
+OpenBD has a long legacy, first created in 2000, but it is no longer being actively maintained.

 ### Official Website